maxcurzi/tplay/README.md

-# tpw
+# Terminal Media Player
-Preview images and videos directly in the terminal.
+View images, videos, etc directly in the terminal as ascii art